prowler-cloud/prowler/README.md

     Valid check numbers are based on the AWS CIS Benchmark guide, so 1.1 is check11 and 3.10 is check310

+### Save your reports

-1. If you want to save your report for later analysis:
+1. If you want to save your report for later analysis thare are different ways, natively (supported text, mono, csv, json and json-asff see note below for more info):

+    ```sh
+    ./prowler -M csv
+    ```
+    or with multiple formats at the same time:
+    ```sh
+    ./prowler -M csv,json,json-asff
+    ```
+    or just a group of checks in multiple formats:
+    ```sh
+    ./prowler -g gdpr -M csv,json,json-asff
+    ```

+    Now `-M` creates a file inside the prowler root directory named `prowler-output-YYYYMMDDHHMMSS.format`.
+You don't have to specify anything else, no pipes, no redirects.

+    or just saving the output to a file like below:

     ```sh
     ./prowler -M mono > prowler-report.txt